claimed-framework/component-library/README.md

 We welcome your questions, ideas, and feedback.
 Please create an [issue](https://github.com/IBM/claimed/issues) or a [discussion thread](https://github.com/IBM/claimed/discussions).

 ## Contributing to CLAIMED
-Interested in helping make the NLP editor better?
+Interested in helping make CLAIMED better?
 We encourage you to take a look at our [Contributing](CONTRIBUTING.md) page.